a-zorina/iroha-2-docs/src/guide/advanced/running-iroha-on-bare-metal.md

 ::: info

-Building in `debug` mode retains much more information and optimises the binary to a far lesser extent.
-As such, we advise you to build Iroha in `debug` mode for testing: it’s faster and it makes it easier for you to find issues and fix them.
+Building in `debug` mode retains much more information and optimizes the binary to a far lesser extent.
+As such, we advise you to build Iroha in
+`debug` mode for testing: it’s faster and it makes it easier for you to find issues and fix them.
 However, if you intend to actually deploy Iroha, you should build it in `--release` mode.